enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua-iii/assigning-functions-to-variables-in-lua-i.md

 ---
 ## Content

-In Lua, functions can be assigned to variables just like any other data type.
+In Lua, **functions can be assigned to variables** just like any other data type.
 This is a powerful feature that allows you to create more flexible and reusable code.

-To assign a function to a variable, use the variable name followed by the function definition, like this:
+To assign a function to a variable, **use the variable name followed by the function definition**, like this:
 ```lua
 -- Define a function that doubles a number
 function double(number)